 - (a) The use of a field format of ADDRESS indicates that a supplied address may be structured or unstructured.
-Participants must use reasonable endeavours to provide a structured address, unless otherwise required by a B2B Procedure. - (b) A field format of ADDRESS(Structured) indicates those circumstances when a Participant must use a structured address. - (c) A field format of ADDRESS(Unstructured) indicates those circumstance when a Participant must use an unstructured address. - (d) A structured address can comprise all fields (in the following table) except the three UnstructuredAddress fields. - (e) An unstructured address comprises Locality, SiteAddressState, SiteAddressPostcode fields, and at least one UnstructuredAddress field. - (f) Participants must ensure that the ADDRESS fields FlatOrUnitNumber, FloorOrLevelNumber, LocationDescriptor, and LotNumber do not contain the following characters: - 'Grave accent - ~ Tilde - \$ Dollar sign
+Participants must use reasonable endeavours to provide a structured address, unless otherwise required by a B2B Procedure. - (b) A field format of ADDRESS(Structured) indicates those circumstances when a Participant must use a structured address.

+- (c) A field format of ADDRESS(Unstructured) indicates those circumstance when a Participant must use an unstructured address.

+- (d) A structured address can comprise all fields (in the following table) except the three UnstructuredAddress fields.

+- (e) An unstructured address comprises Locality, SiteAddressState, SiteAddressPostcode fields, and at least one UnstructuredAddress field.

+- (f) Participants must ensure that the ADDRESS fields FlatOrUnitNumber, FloorOrLevelNumber, LocationDescriptor, and LotNumber do not contain the following characters:

+- 'Grave accent

+- ~ Tilde

+- \$ Dollar sign

 - ^ Circumflex

 - & Ampersand

 - + Plus sign

 - = EQUALS SIGN

-| Vertical line
+- | Vertical line

-- < Less-than sign - > Greater-than sign
+- < Less-than sign

+- > Greater-than sign

-/ Forward slash
+- / Forward slash

-(g) The following table summarises the information that Participants may provide as part of an ADDRESS:
+- (g) The following table summarises the information that Participants may provide as part of an ADDRESS:

-Table 4 Address field definition
+Table 4Table 5 Address field definition

 Field name Field Format Optional/ Mandatory or Required Comments FlatOrUnitType VARCHAR(4) R Code that defines the type of flat or unit as per Australian Standard AS4590-1999.
 Allowable codes include: APT, CTGE, DUP, FY, F, HSE, KSK, MSNT, MB, OFF, PTHS, RM, SHED, SHOP, SITE, SL, STU, SE, TNHS, U, VLLA, WARD, WE FlatOrUnitNumber VARCHAR(7) R Defines the flat or unit number as per Australian Standard AS4590-1999.
-FloorOrLevelType VARCHAR(2) R Code that defines the floor or level type as per Australian Standard AS4590-1999.
-Allowable codes include: B, FL, G, LG, M, UG.
-FloorOrLevelNumber VARCHAR(5) R Defines the floor or level number as per Australian Standard AS4590-1999.
-BuildingOrPropertyName VARCHAR(30) R Defines the building or property name as per Australian Standard AS4590-1999.
-This field may occur up to two times.
-LocationDescriptor VARCHAR(30) R Defines the location descriptor as per Australian Standard AS4590-1999.
-This is a catch-all field for non-standard address information.
-HouseNumber NUMERIC(5) IN RANGE: R Defines the house number as per Australian Standard AS4590-1999.
-0-99999 The combination of House Number and House Number Suffix may occur up to two times.
-HouseNumberSuffix VARCHAR(1) R Defines the house number suffix as per Australian Standard AS4590-1999.
-The combination of House Number and House Number Suffix may occur up to two times.
-This field may only contain alphanumeric characters.
+FloorOrLevelType VARCHAR(4) R Code that defines the floor or level type as per Australian Standard AS4590.1:2017.
+Allowable codes include B, FL, G, LG, M, UG FloorOrLevelNumber VARCHAR(5) R Defines the floor or level number as per Australian Standard AS4590-1999.